 These 8 Haunted Hotels In New Hampshire Will Make Your Stay A Nightmare

 We’re at our most vulnerable when we sleep – it’s when we let down our guard and are at the mercy of whoever, or whatever, is around us.
-Perhaps that’s why the thought of staying in a haunted hotel is so utterly terrifying.
-These 8 hotels are all reportedly haunted – are you brave enough to spend the night?
+Perhaps that’s why the thought of staying in a haunted place in New Hampshire is so utterly terrifying.
+These hotels are all reportedly haunted – are you brave enough to spend the night?
 Go ahead and book your stay at one of these haunted hotels in New Hampshire… if you dare.

-Have you stayed in any of these haunted spots?
+Have you stayed in any of these haunted hotels in New Hampshire?
 Did you experience any paranormal activity?
-We’d love to hear about it in the comments.
+We’d love to hear about it in the comments!